 You can scatter around things like wool, pet hair and straw.
 Another good idea is to stuff these materials into crooks of trees, and if you can find an unobtrusive space where you can have a muddy patch in dry conditions, the birds will love you even more.

-Minimise the Repellents
+Minimise the repellents

 - Listen for unpleasant sounds.
 Birds have evolved to be able to hear sneaking predators, which is why their sense of hearing is very sharp.
-If there is loud noise coming out of your house and garden, they might not come.
+If there is a loud noise coming out of your house and garden, they might not come.

 - Do not use chemicals.
 Using any chemicals on your plants would not just repel the insects, but the birds as well.
 Sometimes the smell alone is enough.

 - Remove tree decorations.
-Anything in bright colours and with a strange looking shape will tell birds to keep away.
+Anything in bright colours and with a strange-looking shape will tell birds to keep away.
 Just like a scarecrow is able to scare them away, these might too.

 Birds can be a very pleasant addition to your garden.
-They will not only fill the environment with sweet songs, but also control the insect population around your house.
+They will not only fill the environment with sweet songs but also control the insect population around your house.
 Become one with nature and turn your garden into a paradise.